 How many people witnessed Jesus ascend to heaven?
 Who were they?

-The accounts in the Gospels and Acts specify that among those present were Peter, James, John, Andrew, Philip, Thomas, Bartholomew (also known as Nathanael), Matthew, James the son of Alphaeus, Simon the Zealot, and Judas the son of James.
+The Gospels and the book of Acts list these individuals as Peter, James, John, Andrew, Philip, Thomas, Bartholomew (Nathanael), Matthew, James son of Alphaeus, Simon the Zealot, and Judas son of James.

 Witnessing the Ascension—A Personal Reflection